-You’ll also want to take particular note of the self-cleaning piston as well as the self-regulating and pressure reducing valve.
+You’ll want to take particular note of the self-cleaning piston as well as the self-regulating and pressure reducing valve.
 Beretta also keeps their traditional single bolt finish.
 The woodwork is also nicely finished complete with a soft recoil pad.

-Pricing for the Beretta a300
+Pricing for the Beretta A300

-You may even be able to find a pre-owned Beretta A300 at a local pawn shop for a better price.
-Even if you buy it used, you can still rest assured that the gun is going to stand the test of time.
+But even if you buy it used, you can rest assured that the gun is going to stand the test of time.

 How the Beretta A300 Compares Against Other Shotguns

-You could absolutely buy a Remington 870 or a Mossberg 500 and pay less for either of those than you would for the Beretta A300, but the question is whether or not you would want to actually do that.
+You could absolutely buy a Remington 870 or a Mossberg 500 and pay less for either of those than you would for the Beretta A300.
+But the question is whether or not you would want actually to do that.

-Here’s the thing.
 The Beretta is adjustable and has various options available to customize the feel.
 Most of those customizable options come with the gun from the beginning.

 Add to that the way that the Beretta A300 can go from left to right-hand gun and you’re golden.
 The Remington doesn’t convert that way.

 Real Reviews from Real People

-What We Think About the Beretta a300
+What We Think About the Beretta A300